Prolotherapy for Scoliosis

 Solving Scoliosis pain

-Scoliosis, or a spine curved 11 degrees or more, is typically treated through observation, bracing and surgery, particularly in adolescents.
+Scoliosis, is typically treated through observation, bracing and surgery, particularly in adolescents.
 Although bracing has been shown to decrease the progression of mild scoliosis, it does nothing to strengthen the weakened ligaments in the back and, thus, does not alleviate the chronic pain that people with this condition experience.

 Another standard practice of modern medicine is to inject steroids or prescribe anti-inflammatory medications.
 However, in the long run, these treatments do more damage than good.
 Cortisone shots and anti-inflammatory drugs have been shown to produce short-term pain benefit, but both result in long-term loss of function and even more chronic pain by actually inhibiting the healing process of soft tissues and accelerating cartilage degeneration.
 Plus, long-term use of these drugs can lead to other sources of chronic pain , allergies and leaky gut syndrome.